jsaikali/cs1110-lab-FAQ/README.md

 ### So, if I am finished with the lab I'm supposed to be working on (due next time), can I leave?
 Sure!
 Have a great day.

+### Do labs count towards my course grade?
+Labs are not factored into your final score for the class, but if you miss more than 2 labs we reserve the right to dock your final letter grade for the course.
+That being said, I would definitely recommend doing all your labs, because they prepare you for the assignments which do count towards your grade!

 ### Can I have a breakout room to discuss a question I have in private?
 Yes.
 But you have to add yourself to the "Lab Help" GoogleSheet (Joanna sends the link out in the Chat), so we can streamline the process.
 It is the same GoogleSheet each time, but I add a new tab to it just before lab, so feel free to bookmark it. **When you come back to the main room, let the TA in there know that you're back (so she can send someone else to that breakout room).**